zizhuspot/tf.varygames.com/source/_posts/Munger.md

 Costco's low SKU counts and high inventory turns put these advantages together perfectly, and it's the magic of the business model and corporate culture that requires great execution to make it work.
 You have to really get down to business and then keep sticking to the basics every day, every week, every year for 40 years, and it's not that easy.
 Buy a great company like Costco and don't bother thinking about exiting.

-## IV A young man knows the rules, an old man knows the exceptions
+## IV.
+A young man knows the rules, an old man knows the exceptions

 ### On investing: always bet heavily on the best investments